Netflix/weep/README.md

 ## Building

+Weep is created with `pkger`.
+Install it with `go get github.com/markbates/pkger/cmd/pkger`.

 In most cases, `weep` can be built by running the `make` command in the repository root. `make release` (requires [`upx`](https://upx.github.io/)) will build and compress the binary for distribution.